LEARNAcademy/Instructor-Handbook/README.md

 - [ Marketing ](https://trello.com/b/q2s0uEzR/marketing)
 - [ Operations](https://trello.com/b/saxLJBxV/operations)

-### Inventory

-#### Classroom Inventory
+### Classroom Inventory

 Classroom inventory is checked on a weekly basis, ideally before staff meetings when any needs can be brought to the attention of admin staff.
+The administrative assistance helps facilitate tracking and ordering inventory.

 Classroom inventory (dry erase markers, printer ink, etc) is tracked here: [Ordering Inventory](https://docs.google.com/spreadsheets/d/1YCa8ulGBugSBD9vNvBCwnvaFcrZMYBq-nZKkrC4txzI/edit#gid=555668496)

 If it turns out there is any need for resources, a comment written with @chelseakaufman can be added to the [ Inventory ](https://trello.com/c/EKJAXwAa/6-inventory-mondays) card in Trello.

-#### Station Inventory
+### Station Inventory

 Station inventory is checked on a daily basis just to ensure that we are aware if any of our machines or peripherals move.